 - Copy of your passport.

 All foreign documents must be translated into Spanish.
-The inheritance tax must be paid in Spain.
+The inheritance tax must be paid to the Spanish tax authorities.